kyverno/chainsaw/website/docs/tests/configuration.md

 If you don't specify any configuration, Chainsaw will look for the default configuration file `.chainsaw.yaml` in the current working directory.
 If that's not found, it will fall back to its internal default configuration.

+### Timeouts

+Timeouts are specified per operation:

+- Apply    - when Chainsaw applies manifests in a cluster
+- Assert   - when Chainsaw validates resources in a cluster
+- Error    - when Chainsaw validates resources in a cluster
+- Delete   - when Chainsaw deletes resources from a cluster
+- Cleanup  - when Chainsaw removes resources from a cluster created for a test
+- Exec     - when Chainsaw executes arbitrary commands or scripts

+This is required because the timeout varies greatly depending on the nature of an operation.
+Applying a manifest in a cluster is expected to be reasonably fast, while validating a resource can be a long operation.

+!!! note "Overriding timeouts"

+    Each timeout can be overridden at the test level, test step level, or individual operation level.

+    Timeouts defined in the `Configuration` are used when not overridden.

+    See the [chainsaw test command line flags](../commands/chainsaw_test.md#options) for default timeout values.

 ### Example